modulo-dm/workflow/README.md

 - Modules/Frameworks should *not* have submodules.
 - Each team has it's own organization to limit write-access.
 - Modules/Frameworks refer to their dependency projects by ../
+- Suggested that the only branch ever in use is Master.

 ## Adding a dependency to an application